RAD51: RAD51 expression in cancer

-In eukaryotes, RAD51 protein has a central role in homologous recombinational repair.
-RAD51 catalyses strand transfer between a broken sequence and its undamaged homologue to allow re-synthesis of the damaged region (see homologous recombination models).
+In eukaryotes, the RAD51 protein has a central role in homologous recombinational repair, where it catalyses strand transfer between a broken sequence and its undamaged homologue, enabling re-synthesis of the damaged region (see homologous recombination models).

 Numerous studies report that RAD51 is over-expressed in different cancers (see Table 1).
 In many of these studies, elevated expression of RAD51 is correlated with decreased patient survival.
-There are also some reports of under-expression of RAD51 in cancers (see Table 1).
+However, there are also some reports of under-expression of RAD51 in cancers (see Table 1).

-Where RAD51 expression was measured in conjunction with BRCA1 expression, an inverse correlation was found.
-This was interpreted as selection for increased RAD51 expression and thus increased homologous recombinational repair (HRR) (by the HRR RAD52-RAD51 back-up pathway) to compensate for the added DNA damages remaining when BRCA1 was deficient.
+Where RAD51 expression was quantified in conjunction with BRCA1 expression, an inverse correlation was found.
+This has been interpreted as selection, given that increased RAD51 expression and thus increased homologous recombinational repair (HRR) (by the HRR RAD52-RAD51 back-up pathway) may compensate for the accumulation of DNA damage arising from deficient BRCA1.